hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

     }
 }
 ```

-Get any transaction, including a key registration operation
+Get any transaction, including a key registration operation:

 ```json
 {
     "if_this": {